oizidbih/BPNM_GenAI/README.md

 - Node.js (v16 or higher)
 - npm or yarn
-- Anthropic Claude API key
+- At least one AI provider API key (Anthropic, OpenAI, Gemini, or Groq)

 ## 🛠️ Installation